susmit31/YouTube-CLI/README.md

 Use your distro's package manager to fetch these.
-For example, on Ubuntu and Debian based systems,
- : `sudo apt-get install youtube-dl mpv`.
+For example, on Ubuntu and Debian based systems, run `sudo apt-get install youtube-dl mpv`.